thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

     saml.logout.url=/
 ```

-## Integrating keycloak with your company-wide authentication service
+## Integrating Keycloak with your company-wide authentication service

-When integrating keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and keycloak
+When integrating Keycloak with your company-wide authentication service, the user credentials will reside at your institute's users directory and Keycloak
 will work as a proxy between your LDAP (or SAML) service and cBioPortal.

-Please refer to keycloack documentation [http://www.keycloak.org/documentation.html](http://www.keycloak.org/documentation.html) for more information on how to integrate keycloak with your local LDAP/SAML service.
+Please refer to Keycloak documentation [http://www.keycloak.org/documentation.html](http://www.keycloak.org/documentation.html) for more information on how to integrate Keycloak with your local LDAP/SAML service.

-## Authorization with keycloak
+## Authorization with Keycloak

-### Local keycloak users: create users and assigning roles
+### Local Keycloak users: create users and assigning roles

 1. To create a user, click on Users in the left menu bar.
 This menu option brings you to the user list page.
 On the right side of the empty user list,
  you should see an Add User button.
 Click that to start creating your new user.